-MWA will provide all food and cooking equipment.
-First meal provided will be dinner Thursday evening and the last meal will be lunch on our hike-out day.
+MWA will provide all dinners and cooking equipment.
+First meal provided will be dinner Thursday evening.
+All volunteers will be supplying their own breakfast, lunch and snack foods.
 Since this is a backcountry trip without stock support, meals and kitchen equipment will be more spartan than typical for MWA trips.
 Please come prepared to eat "backpacker fare" and know we will have to hike in all food and hike out all trash.

 Volunteers are expected to help with food preparation and clean up on a rotating basis, but your crew leader will handle primary kitchen responsibilities.
 We will be filtering drinking water for the week and everyone's help in keeping the cubies full will be appreciated (MWA provides group water filters).